strongloop/strong-cluster-connect-store/README.md

 - Supports both connect and express.
 - No dependencies on external services.
-- Module is shipped without socket.io, it will use *your* version of connect or express.
+- Module is shipped without connect, it will use *your* version of connect or express.
 - Covered by unit-tests.